Yaheaalani00/Battleships/README.md

    - Your Battleships game should now be accessible online via the Heroku app URL.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments

 - This project is inspired by the classic Battleship game.

-Feel free to customize this README file based on your project's specific details and requirements.